lsandini/cgmsim-site/docs/model/la-agonists.md

 For detemir and glargine instead, mathematical models are missing.
 Based on clamp studies in T1D, the intra-individual day-to-day variation is an important factor affecting the predictability of a single repeated dose.
 Moreover, the inter-individual variability makes modeling even more a challenge.
 Even with the best curve-fitting tools, no “global model” was achieved.

 Since the goal is not to make a perfect model, I first decided to use a sinusoidal curve to model detemir, and a half-ellipse for glargine.
-The obvious reasons are that the mathematics are simple :grin:
+The obvious reasons are that the mathematics are simple 😂

 Modeling Levemir (Levemir®)